Paweł Tuchlin: Childhood and youth

-He ended his military service after a few months, when it turned out that he had impaired hearing.
+After completing his schooling, Tuchlin joined the Polish military service, but was discharged after a few months when it was discovered that he was hard of hearing.

-Tuchlin fled to Gdańsk, got a job as a driver and married.
-During this period, he was charged and sentenced for minor thefts.
-He served those sentences from 20 December 1976 to 28 June 1979.
-Some time later, he divorced his wife and remarried a woman named Regina.
-His neighbours described him as a calm, stable, resourceful man who cared for his wife and two children, yet he was very introverted.
-At the time, he was having problems with his libido, as well as exhibitionism.
+Tuchlin later left home and moved to Gdańsk, where he got a job as a driver and married his first wife.
+During this period, he was charged and sentenced for a series of minor thefts, and served the sentences over a period of time from 20 December 1976 to 28 June 1979.
+Tuchlin then divorced his wife and remarried a woman named Regina.
+His neighbours in Gdańsk described him as a calm, stable, resourceful man who was introverted but cared for his wife and two children.

 Murders and sexual assaults

-Tuchlin attacked his victims in Gdańsk, near Starogard Gdański, Skarszewy, Tczew, and also in the area of the then Elbląg and Bydgoszcz voivodeships.
+Tuchlin stalked and attacked his victims in several towns within the Elbląg and Bydgoszcz voivodeships, including Starogard Gdański, Skarszewy, and Skowarcz.
 His youngest victim was 18 years old, and the oldest 35.